shoaiburrehman/TodoApp/README.md

 4. Showcases of the CRUD Operations.

 ## To Run This App
-* Make sure your [React Native Environment](https://reactnative.dev/docs/environment-setup) is Setup and `React Native CLI` installed.
+* Make sure your [React Native Environment](https://reactnative.dev/docs/environment-setup) already setup with `React Native CLI`.
 * Clone this repository and switched to **beta** branch for the updated code.
 * Then, run `npm install` on your project root folder.
 * After installing all the dependencies.
 Run `npm run android`, it will launch your Application.